Transportation Corps: War on Terrorism

 The 143rd Transportation Command opened the port and supported the push to Baghdad in March 2003.
 After Baghdad fell in April, the maneuver operation matured into a sustainment operation with a hub and spoke supply line.
 Once the enemy began attacking convoys, the truck drivers responded with an age old solution of hardening trucks with steel and adding machine guns thus making gun trucks and convoy security a permanent part of Transportation doctrine.
 No matter how great the threat, the Transportation Corps delivered the goods.

 During Operation New Dawn, the Transportation Corps was responsible for retrograding all the equipment out of Iraq by the December 2012 deadline.

-Bases of operations

-When it was established in 1942, it was based at Fort Eustis, Virginia.
-Headquarters were moved to Fort Lee starting in 2010.
-On April 27, 2023, Fort Lee was renamed Fort Gregg-Adams.
-At the time, only seven Military Occupational Specialty (MOS) courses were being taught at the new Fort Lee Transportation School.
-For example, Cargo Specialist (MOS 88H), Watercraft Operator (MOS 88K) and Watercraft Engineer (MOS 88L) training remained at Fort Eustis, which is the main housing of the Army's Watercraft.
-Railway training for Army Reserve soldiers (MOSs 88P, 88T, and 88U) and Army civilian employees also remained at Fort Eustis, as there are only warehouse tracks and no railway system available for training at Fort Lee.
-Motor Transportation Operator (truck driver, MOS 88M) training is conducted at Fort Leonard Wood, Missouri.
+Operations in Somalia, Rwanda, Haiti, Bosnia, and Iraq have also seen the deployment of large numbers of transportation units.